MailTape/MailTape/src/content/episodes/2025-11-12-joshua_idehen.md

 ## Joshua Idehen - Could Be Forever

  Sarah: **"** Absolutely beautiful :) This track arrives from Joshua Idehen's EP Mum Does the Washing.
-The poem's descriptions  are painted with such care, there's this surge for  **"**
+The poem's descriptions  are painted with such care, Idehen reaches into these little moments and makes them fly :) I always tear up a bit when I hear that line, *I'm holding hands with all my daughters // New school uniform looking gorgeous.* **"**

 ## Eola - No Getting